emmawinston/pete-astor/01-about.md

 I’ve got a new record out now on Fortuna Pop.
 It’s called [Spilt Milk].
 [Here](https://www.evernote.com/shard/s246/sh/9fb7640a-0fe8-43a8-81b7-4b2ca81b9f52/a5da6b2438d606ce0039900f78448c0d) is some of what has been written about it.
-Press enquiries to Lucy at [But I Like You PR](http://www.butilikeyou.co.uk/)
+Press enquiries to Lucy at [But I Like You PR](http://www.butilikeyou.co.uk/) I also have a new, limited, 7" single called Do Nothing,available at all good record shops.